Nanogorithm/stockary-webapp/README.md

 # Stockary
-  v0.1 - Receive & Manage Your Orders Without Any Frictions.
+  v0.1 - Receive & Manage Your Orders Without Any Frictions.# stockary-frontend